artvandelay/sacred-text-llm/README.md

 > **⚠️ FOR OTHER AI AGENTS**:
 > - Ingestion is CURRENTLY RUNNING (PID 3170) - DO NOT INTERRUPT
-> - Vector store has 9,731 docs ready, chat interface works
+> - Vector store has 212,611 docs ready, chat interface works
-> - ~2 hours remaining for full ingestion
+> - ~30 minutes remaining for full ingestion
 > - Use `tail -f ingest.log` to monitor progress

 ## Quick Start